 How to Freeze Kale – 2 Easy Ways

 We have officially started harvesting at our little homestead!
 And oh man, do we have a lot of kale!
-Apparently, I didn’t realize how much I actually planted.
+Apparently, I didn’t realize how many plants I actually planted.
 Oops.

 I just picked two small spots and now they have turned into crazy kale making machines!
 So now that we have it coming out of our ears we are preserving our harvest by freezing it for later.